khalid-hussain/shaheen/chap14.md

 Bashir replied, "Even if I'm sure that the ship of my nation is sinking, even then I would not want to take the support of twigs."

-Badr Bin Mughira looked at Al-Zeghel and said, "Ferdinand is sure that we are weary and we desperately need to sleep.
+Badr bin Mughira looked at Al-Zeghel and said, "Ferdinand is sure that we are weary and we desperately need to sleep.
 Before strangulating us he wants to make sure that we are asleep and to sing a lullaby to us he has chosen that very person who violently shook Granada time and again from its sleep of total